Installer Directory

 Can Heat Pumps Reduce Environmental Pollution from Refrigerants?

-Not only do heat pumps use fewer refrigerants than air conditioning units and cooling systems but they use low-GWP (global warming potential) refrigerants.
-They have less of an impact on the environment than traditional refrigerants as they emit less harmful chemicals into the atmosphere.
+Not only do heat pumps use fewer refrigerants than air conditioning units and cooling systems but they use lower-GWP (global warming potential) refrigerants compared to legacy systems.
+They have less of an impact on the environment than traditional refrigerants as they emit fewer harmful chemicals into the atmosphere.
 Most heat pumps use hydrofluorocarbons (HFCs), which have a GWP that is much lower than that of traditional refrigerants like chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).

 Most importantly though instead of depending on refrigerants to cool the air, heat pumps use a refrigerant to transfer heat from one location to another.
-This means that heat pumps use less refrigerants and that they can make a significant contribution to reducing environmental pollution from refrigerants.
+This means that heat pumps generally require smaller refrigerant charges and that they can make a significant contribution to reducing environmental pollution from refrigerants.

 The GWP is a way of describing the relative global warming potential of refrigerants compared to CO2.
 Refrigerant circuits are usually airtight and do not need to be opened during the average life of a heating system.
 However, if refrigerants such as HFCs or perfluorocarbons (PFCs) are released into the environment through leaks or when disposing of old systems, they are far more harmful to the climate than CO2.